Blog

 Invasive Species in the Bay: What You Need to Know and How to Help

-Understanding the Threat Non-native plants animals and microbes constitute invasive species which enter new ecosystems because of human activities to disrupt the natural ecosystem equilibrium.
-Invasive species that enter bays and estuaries create competition with native species for resources while changing both habitats and ecosystem nutrient cycles.
-The destructive effects spread extensively to harm biodiversity […]
+Understanding the Threat Non-native plants, animals, and microbes constitute invasive species that enter new ecosystems due to human activities, disrupting the natural ecosystem equilibrium.
+Invasive species that enter bays and estuaries compete with native species for resources while altering habitats and nutrient cycles.
+The destructive effects spread widely, harming biodiversity, endangering fisheries and recreational activities, […]

 Scroll to top